docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-anchors">Anchors</h1>

 Anchoring allows users to store a digest of one or more credentials (or any files) on our blockchain, tying them to immutable timestamps and proving that they were generated at a certain moment in time.
 By enabling this feature, users will have more options for auditing credentials given and timestamping any documents.

 The Dock Blockchain includes a module explicitly intended for proof of existence.
 You post the hash of a document on-chain at a specific block.
 Later you can use that hash to prove the document existed at or before that block.

 The API allows you to create, get, and retrieve anchors as well as a list of all anchors created by the user.

 ## Get anchor

-> Code samples
+> <span class="highlight"><span class="na">GET</span> /anchors/{anchor}</span>

 ```shell
 # You can also use wget